Colonial League (baseball): 1947 to 1950

 The Colonial was one of many minor leagues that briefly existed during the post-World War II baseball boom.
-It competed in the Northeastern United States with five major league clubs in New York and New England, established minor leagues such as the International League, Eastern League, Canadian–American League and Pennsylvania–Ontario–New York League (PONY League), and other fledgling circuits such as the postwar New England League and Border League.
+It competed in the Northeastern United States with five major league clubs in New York and New England, established minor leagues such as the International League, Eastern League, Canadian–American League, Pennsylvania–Ontario–New York League (PONY League), and other fledgling circuits such as the postwar New England League and Border League.

 As a whole, the Colonial was rarely adopted as a site for farm teams for major league clubs.
 Only two of its member teams (the 1948 Bridgeport Bees and Port Chester Clippers) ever affiliated with a big league parent club (the Washington Senators and St. Louis Browns, respectively).

 Baseball Hall of Fame member Jimmie Foxx managed Bridgeport in 1949.

 As the minors began to contract in the late 1940s, the Colonial League's days were numbered.
 It shut its doors on July 14, 1950, with only 80,000 fans reported to have attended games in the entire six-team circuit.